Resources for Women

 The Women's Studies program is active in sponsoring a variety of events for campus and community audiences.
 Women's Studies participates in the New Faculty Lecture Series, and works closely with other programs in the university, including International Students and Scholars and the Center for Student Cultural Diversity and community groups such as American Association of University Women, to organize events such as guest speakers, panel discussions, photo exhibits and films, in recognition and celebration of National Women's History Month and International Women's Day.
 Contact: Jen Hill, (775) 682-6390 or email@example.com.

-ASUN provides free legal services on domestic issues including divorce actions, child custody, etc. Contact: Sandy Rodriguez, (775) 784-6589
+ASUN provides free legal services on domestic issues including divorce actions, child custody, etc. Contact: ASUN Legal Services Director, or (775) 784-6589.

-The Center for Student Cultural Diversity works with the LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex, Queer) community to support women who identify as lesbian, bisexual, transgendered, and intersex.
+The Center for Student Cultural Diversity works with the LGBTIQA (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) community to support women who identify as lesbian, bisexual, transgendered, and intersex.
 In collaboration with QSU, programs are in place that focus on high school outreach to GSA's (Gay-Straight Alliances), our Youth Empowerment and Support group for early outreach to middle school students, mentoring university students who are dealing with gender identity and sexual orientation, fundraising for the non-profit LGBT youth center, providing a "safe space" for meeting, working for LGBTIQ rights, and education of non-LGBTIQ persons on the LGBTIQ community.
+The events listed are student led and all of the events are contingent on student leaderships of the event and interest.

-Counseling Services provides individual, group, and couples counseling for UNR students.
+Counseling Services provides individual counseling, group therapy, consultations, workshops and mental health awareness prevention activities for UNR students.
 Clients bring a variety of concerns, such as anxiety, depression, eating disorders and body image distortion, relationship conflicts, and sexual assault or abuse.
 Therapy or support groups commonly include grief and loss, eating disorders, anxiety, interpersonal relationships, and sexual orientation.
 Counseling Services also serves as a referral service for community services, including CAAW (Committee to Aid Abused Women), the Reno Women's Shelter and Step 2 (women's substance abuse treatment services).
-Contact: Cindy Marczynski, (775) 784-4648
+Contact: Counseling Services, (775) 784-4648.

 The Student Health Center provides the following services for women: